 What is family law?
 It is a term for an area of law dealing with mostly domestic relations matters and issues involving families.
 Cases such as divorces, custody petitions, child support matters, adoptions, buying a first home for your family, or any other matter involving mostly matters of a domestic nature.

-The most common area of law that family law attorneys deal with is divorce.
+The most common area of law that family law attorneys in Birmingham, and throughout Alabama, deal with is divorce.
 However, it is not always the filing of a divorce.
 It can often be someone going back and trying to change or modify their prior divorce agreement or decree.
 This is called a Divorce Modification and can be done by agreement or you can attempt to do it without the ex-spouse’s agreement if there have been substantial changes since the divorce decree was entered.

 Another divorce related family law issue is the Petition for Contempt.
-This is where you got your divorce decree, and in it your ex-spouse was ordered to do something like refinance a loan or transfer a home.
+This is where you got your divorce decree, and in it, your ex-spouse was ordered to do something like refinance a loan or transfer a home.
 If they do not do what they were ordered to do, you can file this Petition and take them back in front of the same judge to hold them in contempt of court.
-This filing for Contempt is how people take a parent to court for not paying their child support.
-The judge can sometimes order the person not only in contempt for not following their Order, but can sometimes order them to serve some time in jail until they do what they were ordered to do (such as paying child support).
 Contempt Petitions are a very powerful way to make someone do what they were ordered to do previously.
 Our contempt attorneys can fight for you and work hard to get your former spouse to do what they agreed to do in your prior case.

 If you and your spouse are not in agreement, then you will need to file a contested divorce and have our attorneys argue your case for you to the judge.
 A divorce begins with a Complaint being filed with the Court.
 Once filed, your spouse is served the document and they get their own divorce lawyer in Birmingham to file an Answer.